about P.A.I.N.T. internshipS

 A.I.M. adheres to the following job applicant policies and procedures:

-The application review includes UW-Stout faculty input.
-Performance, attitude, and behavior at the university may have implications on an applicant's acceptance, continuation, or cancellation of internship.
+The application review includes faculty input.
+Performance, attitude, and behavior at the school the applicant attends may have implications on an applicant's acceptance or continuation in P.A.I.N.T.

 Priority in hiring may go to new participants, seniority in program, and/or past interns who have demonstrated a high level of professionalism.

-Applicants may be rejected or internships may be cancelled based upon any background check offenses, “Candidate of Concern” reports, reference checks, or concerns regarding university or internship performance/behavior/disposition.
+Applicants may be rejected or internships may be canceled based upon any background check offenses, “Candidate of Concern” reports, reference checks, and/or concerns regarding school or internship performance/behavior.

 INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED.